 The unique aspect of Gecko Robotics is that we are an industrial inspections company mated with a software and hardware product development company; allowing us to take what we learn from our customers in the field back into our labs to iterate old techniques into new solutions.
 This heavily relies on having powerhouse operations and engineering teams.
-Luckily, Gecko is equipped with some of the best and brightest talent in the industry.
+Luckily, Gecko is equipped with some of the best and brightest talents in the industry.
 In a series of blogs, we’ll introduce you to some of our amazing engineers, data scientists, and operators.
 You’ll learn what excites them to bring the best products to the world of NDE/NDT and reliability.

 Alex Cuti: Tech Lead - Base Station

 Today, we met with Alex Cuti, a mechanical engineer from the University of Illinois at Urbana-Champaign who joined the team in the summer of 2018.
 Apart from building robots for Gecko, he recently competed in the well-known BattleBots competition aired on the Discovery Channel.
 We talk to him about all things robots!